EHDEN/NetworkDashboards/docker/README.md

    2.3 Create a `docker-init.sh` file on `docker/superset` based on the file `docker/superset/docker-init-example.sh` to set up admin credentials for superset

+3. Build containers' images: `docker-compose build`.
+This might take several minutes.

 3. Set up the database for the dashboard viewer app: `docker-compose run --rm dashboard ./docker-init.sh`

-4. Bring up the containers: `docker-compose up`
+4. Bring up the containers: `docker-compose up -d`

 5. If you used the default ports:
    - Go to `http://localhost` to access the dashboard viewer app.